josequiceno2000/logoi/README.md

     ```
     Each row contains a biblical book and its top words with respective frequencies.
 - **Chart Example**
-    After the analysis, a plot of the most common words in *Romans* is displayed using `matplotlib`. **The chart is interactable and downloadable**!
+    After the analysis, a plot of the most common words in *Romans* is displayed using `matplotlib`.
+    - **The chart is interactable and downloadable**!

     ![Romans Word Frequencies](Romans.png)
 #### Try Modifying It
 Want to see the plot for another book?
-Change the call to:
+Change the call in main.py to:
 ```
 plot_top_words(biblical_book_frequencies["Genesis"], "Genesis")
 ```
 Want to try different sections or run other analyses?
 Stay tuned!

-OR... contribute!
+*OR... contribute!*

 ## 🤝 Contributing